-This training program is designed to be beneficial for employees and supervisors who work in captives or job shops that perform anodizing and other finishes on aluminum.
+This training program is beneficial for employees and supervisors who work in captives or job shops that perform anodizing and other finishes on aluminum.

-The goal of this course is to provide the student with a broad range of information related to metal finishing operations that are commonly conducted on aluminum.
+The goal of this course is to provide the student with a broad range of information related to metal finishing operations that are used on aluminum.

 - 1. The Metallurgy of Aluminum